gloveboxes/Azure-AI-Bites-with-GenAI/docs/recipe_3_basic_chat.md

 import os
 ```

-### 4.2.
-Set Up the Client
+### 3.2 Initialize the Client

-Create a client using your Azure OpenAI endpoint and key.
+Create a client using your endpoint and API key.

 ```python
 endpoint = os.environ["AZURE_OPENAI_CHAT_ENDPOINT"]